Planning and Zoning Commission

 - Phone: For further information, please contact Delia P. Fey, AICP, Town Planner / Zoning Enforcement Officer at (860) 963-2128 x332.

-The Town has three zones/districts in the Zoning Regulations: Community District, Industrial Park District and the Village Green District.
-You can see the new Zoning Map that was adopted on 7/18/13 here.
-This new Zoning Map does not change the existing zoning in any way; it simply illustrates the zoning in place.
+The Town has four zones/districts in the Zoning Regulations: Community District, Industrial Park District, the Village Green District and the new Lake District.
+You can see the newly revised Zoning Map that was approved by zone change on 8/21/14.
+Click HERE for the revised Zoning Map which became effective on 9/14/14.

 The Woodstock Industrial Park District shall comprise those lands specifically described as follows: all those parcels or tracts of land known as the Woodstock Industrial Park, located in South Woodstock, as more particularly bounded and described in the Declaration and Agreement dated March 1, 1973, and recorded at Volume 66, Page 671 of the Woodstock Land Records, and as shown on the map entitled "Plan of Land of the Woodstock Industrial Park Butts Road & Peake Brook Road Woodstock, Connecticut Scale 1" = 100' February, 1973," filed and recorded as Map No. 512 in the Woodstock Land Records.
 (The properties are off of Crab Tree Lane).

 The Village Green District is a floating zone, and as such shall be established only after (1) a zone change and (2) a general plan of development application has been approved for a village green development at a specific location or locations.
 Please see the Zoning Regulations, Articles III, Section D and IV, Section E (page 57) for more information on the Village Green District regulations.

 Please note: The Town of Woodstock does not have any Village Green Districts at this time.